aclysma/rafx/README.md

  * The demo includes a `shaders` crate to compile the generated rust code.
 It's located at [/demo/shaders](demo/shaders).
    Just the rust code is auto-generated, not the Cargo.toml.
  * The easiest way to "refresh shaders" in the demo is to hit compile.bat or compile.sh in that folder
+ * You can `cargo install rafx-shader-processor`.
+Be sure to install the same version as you include in your project.
+   Also, don't forget to update it if you update your project's dependencies!

 ![Diagram illustrating that shaders are processed into .metal, .spirv, etc.](docs/shader-processor.png)